JustinHoyt/sdl_ios_guides/docs/Developer Tools/RPC Builder/index.md

 cd RPC\ Builder/
 pod install
 ```

-After the SDL iOS library has been installed, the RPC Builder app can be deployed on an iOS device.
+Once the SDL iOS library has been installed, the RPC Builder app can be deployed on an iOS device.

 ## RPC Builder Interface